-Through these areas, not only do teachers plan through the SACRE in order to maintain clear progression and clear coverage, but they also use the continuous concepts to ensure that key skills are woven through the heart of the learning taking place.
-Thanks to the fantastic local links that we are fortunate enough to be close to, the opportunity to take students to key religious places, and to welcome visitors into the academy is also something teachers take fully into consideration when mapping out RE days.
-In fact, the academy have already welcomed in Father Nick of the local Old Clee church many times, as well as visitors from Grimsby Mosque, and two SACRE members from the local Buddhist community.
+Thanks to the fantastic local links that we are fortunate enough to be close to, the opportunity to take students to key religious places, and to welcome visitors into the academy is also something teachers take fully into consideration when mapping out RE.
+In fact the academy have already welcomed in Father Nick of the local Old Clee Church many times, as well as visitors from Grimsby Mosque, and members of the local Buddhist community.

 The impact of our approach to RE is that our students carry with them a rich wealth of knowledge, appreciation and understanding of the many differences between religions, what makes them unique, and what it is that we can admire and learn from them.
 In addition to the knowledge behind this, students will have also greatly developed the associated skills with being a Theologian, such as understanding the practices and daily routines involved with various religions, or understanding the key teachings of various religions.
 The level of reflective learning that will take place throughout their Old Clee careers will ensure that they are extremely well equipped to cope with the demands that they will eventually face as they make the transition to KS2/3.